7 Molecular Geometry and Polarity

 Carbon Dioxide

 On the other hand, in carbon dioxide the negative charges are equidistant and directly opposite each other along the O=C=O axis.
-In this case, we find that the two bond dipoles mathematically cancel out when determining the molecular dipole – while internally there is charge imbalance (the O’s have partial negative charges and the C has a partial positive charge), they cancel each other out and thus we can’t say that any particular end of the molecule has an overall partial charge that is opposite to the other end.
+In this case, we find that the two bond dipoles mathematically cancel out when determining the molecular dipole – while internally there is charge imbalance (the O’s have partial negative charges and the C has a partial positive charge), they mathematically cancel each other out when determining the molecular dipole (the bond dipoles still exist) and thus the center of the partial negative charge (half-way between the O atoms) is at the same place as the center of the partial positive charge (the C atom).
+This means we can’t say that any particular end of the molecule has an overall partial charge that is opposite to the other end.
 Therefore, if the molecule is symmetrical, then the molecule must be non-polar.
+You can check this out more by going to this PhET simulation and clicking on “Three Atoms” moving atom A around by clicking and dragging on it.

 Any molecule of the form ABn where there are no lone pairs would be non-polar, even though it may not be immediately obvious.